tomost2019/IamTT/README.md

-# iamtt - Personal Portfolio
+# IamTT - Personal Portfolio
 Hi!
 Welcome to my portfolio.
 This is a website where I can display all my projects and tell a bit about myself and how to contact me.

-### User Story
+## User Story
-I need a website to show projects, about me and contact information for potential employers and clients.
+I needed a website to show projects, about me and contact information for potential employers and clients.

 ## Technologies Used
 * HTML - The foundation.